Postgraduate Virtual Open Event

 Further information about entry

-You need to have guaranteed minimum of 60 hours teaching in higher education (Levels 4-7) during the registration period, with at least 10 hours in the first term.
-This may include lecturing, tutoring, leading seminars, and similar.
+• Guaranteed minimum of 50 hours of teaching in higher education (Levels 4-7) during the registration period, with at least 25 hours in the first term.
+Teaching may include lecturing, facilitating seminars or workshops, tutorials, supervision, and similar.

-The PG Cert HE is not open to postgraduate research students at the University of Greenwich unless they hold a teaching contract at the University (minimum of 60 hours).
+The PGCert HE is not open to postgraduate research students at the University of Greenwich unless they hold a teaching contract at the University (minimum of 50 hours).
 Each application will be evaluated on a case-by-case basis.

 Available to overseas students?